 Do you need to improve your social media presence for work?
 Have your kids involved in managing your social media.
 Need the bathroom redecorated?
 Give each kid a wall, tell them what to strip and paint, and let them all do it simultaneously.
 Are you tired of riding alone on your exercise bike?
 Then buy yourself and your real family bikes and go riding together.

 Have a “When Available” List in Your Head

-If you have a family and a career, you will struggle to plan for more significant projects.
+You will struggle to plan for more significant projects if you have a family and a career.
 Perhaps you have been looking to rebuild the shed for weeks, but your plans always go wrong.
 Instead, gather all the things you need over a week or two.
 Then, set them aside somewhere prominent and easily accessible.

 On one of those magical days when you suddenly have free time, you can work on the project, and everything is already set up for you.
 It is like having a “To Do” list in your head, but it consists of tasks/projects that are not super urgent and will improve your life once completed.

 Balancing Motherhood and a Career

 When balancing motherhood and a career, both can be equally rewarding experiences with the right balance.
 When you prioritize what matters most, everything else will fall into place.